Investor fear is elevated.

 How do we know?

-VIX, often referred to as the fear gauge is trending higher.
+VIX, often referred to as the fear gauge is currently at a relatively high level.

-So what does this high level of fear portend for the stock market?
+So what does investor fear portend for the stock market?

 Today’s chart helps answer that question by presenting seven VIX ranges versus the ensuing average S&P 500 12-month gain.